French Fries & Ketchup

 We made a quick, clean break to the truck and drove to the Jack-in-the-Box.
 Minimal tube lag.

-Jack greeted us in his pleasantly offensive way by not looking at us and smiling a huge, perplexed-plastic smile.
+After we entered the drive-through, Jack greeted us in his pleasantly offensive way by not looking at us and smiling a huge, perplexed-plastic smile.
 He talked to us in a girl’s voice and said, “May I have your order, please?”

-“Yes, French Fries & Ketchup,” I said.
+“Yes, French Fries & Ketchup,” I replied.

 Jack smiled and stared into space, “Anything to drink?”